 Although focus is usually on uterine rupture during labor, it is possible for uterine ruptures to occur before labor begins.
 These types of uterine rupture are usually more devastating, and can cause serious health complications or worse in mother and baby.

 It is NOT true that deciding against a VBAC means that you won’t have any risk of uterine rupture.
 In fact, occasional studies have even found a higher rate of rupture in the elective repeat Cesarean groups!
 So keep in mind that it is the PREVIOUS CESAREAN that puts you at risk for uterine rupture.

 4. There are things you can do to minimize uterine rupture risks.

-- Stay away from induction unless absolutely necessary.
+- Stay away from induction for VBAC unless absolutely necessary.

-- Avoid excessive pitocin, and upping the dose too fast.
+- Avoid excessive Pitocin, and increasing the dose too fast.

 - Avoid providers who aggressively intervene with and manage labor.